Solvability of a class of phase field systems related to a sliding mode control problem: Introduction

 Consequently, the previous system \eqref{originale1111}--\eqref{originale51111} becomes

-From now on, we refer to the initial and boundary value problem \eqref{introduzione1}--\eqref{introduzione99} as Problem $(P)$.
-In order to prove the existence of solutions, we first consider the approximating problem $(P_{\varepsilon})$, obtained from problem $(P)$ by approximating $A$ and $\beta$ by their Yosida regularizations.
-Then we construct a further approximating problem $(P_{\varepsilon, n})$, obtained from $(P_{\varepsilon})$ by a Faedo-Galerkin scheme based on a system of eigenfunctions $\{ v_n \} \subseteq W $, where
+From now on, we re fe r to the initial and boundary value proble m \eqref{introduzione1}--\eqref{introduzione99} as Problem $(P)$.
+In orde r to prove the e xiste nce of solutions, we first conside r the approximating proble m $(P_{\varepsilon})$, obtaine d from proble m $(P)$ by approximating $A$ and $\chi$ by the ir Yosida re gularizations.
+The n we construct a furthe r approximating proble m $(P_{\varepsilon, n})$, obtaine d from $(P_{\varepsilon})$ by a Faedo-Galerkin sche me base d on a syste m of e ige nfunctions $\{ v_n \} \subseteq W $, whe re